 Data scientist: A data scientist generally uses mathematical or statistical knowledge to build algorithms, models, and other analytical tools to help organize and interpret data.

 Operations analyst: Operations analysts gather data about operational issues in businesses or other organizations.
-Operations analysts can use data to find solutions to issues in production, staffing, or other aspects of running a business.
+Operations analysts can use data to find business insights and solutions to issues in production, staffing, or any other related aspect.